chengyuxing/rabbit-sql/README.md

 - **delimiter**

-  sql file **"k-v"** structure delimiter **default `;`**, follows standard multi sql structure delimiter by `;`, but there is a condition, if you have plsql in file e.g: `create function...` or `create procedure...`, it will be multi sql statement in one sql object, you need specific custom delimiter for resolve correctly:
+  Sql file **"k-v"** structure delimiter **default `;`**, follows standard multi sql structure delimiter by `;`, but there is a condition, if you have plsql in file e.g: `create function...` or `create procedure...`, it will be multi sql statement in one sql object, you need specific custom delimiter for resolve correctly:

   - e.g ( `;;`) double semicolon;
   - `null` or `""` : every sql object must follows without delimiter.